ckan/ckanapi/README.md

 ### File uploads

-File uploads for CKAN 2.2+ are supported by passing file-like objects:
+File uploads for CKAN 2.2+ are supported by passing file-like objects to action shortcut methods:

 ```python
 import ckanapi